apache/jackrabbit-site/src/site/markdown/index.md

 #### March 29th, 2016: Apache Jackrabbit Oak 1.0.29 released
 Jackrabbit Oak 1.0.29 is a patch release that contains fixes and improvements over the previous 1.0.x release.
-See the [downloads](downloads.html#oak1.0) page for more details

 #### March 28th, 2016: Apache Jackrabbit Oak 1.2.13 released
 Jackrabbit Oak 1.2.13 is a patch release that contains fixes and improvements over the previous 1.2.x release.
-See the [downloads](downloads.html#oak) page for more details.

 #### March 10th, 2016: Apache Jackrabbit Oak 1.4.0 released
 Apache Jackrabbit Oak 1.4.0 is an incremental feature release based on